SoftwareAG/c8y-docs/content/thin-edge/thin-edge-tutorials-bundle/device-monitoring.md

 and can proactively initiate actions in case the device seems to malfunction.
 Additionally, the metrics can be used to help the customer troubleshoot when problems with the device are reported.

-Thin-edge.io uses the open source component [`collectd`](https://collectd.org/) to collect the metrics from the device.
+Thin-edge.io uses the open source component `collectd` to collect the metrics from the device, see [https://collectd.org/](https://collectd.org/) for more information.
 Thin-edge.io translates the collected metrics from their native format to the [thin-edge.io JSON](../architecture/thin-edge-json.md) format and then into the [cloud-vendor specific format](../architecture/mapper.md).